Tardsquad/tardsquad-discord-bot/README.md

 # Release & Deploy
-* First verify that the bot works
+* First, verify that the bot works
   ```shell
   poetry run tardsquad-discord-bot
   docker-compose up
   ```
-* Now update version and create corresponding git tag
+* Now update the version and create the corresponding git tag
   ```shell
   vi CHANGELOG.md
   poetry version minor && ver="v$(poetry version -s)"
   git commit -am "Bump version to $ver" && git tag $ver && git push --atomic origin main $ver
   ```
 * A newly pushed tag with the pattern `v.*` will trigger a [Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers?referrer=search&project=tardsquad-discord-bot).
 This build trigger will execute [.google-cloud/cloudbuild.yaml](.google-cloud/cloudbuild.yaml).
-The last step will spin up a container for the new image at for the [Cloud Run Service](https://console.cloud.google.com/run/detail/us-central1/tardsquad-discord-bot/metrics?project=tardsquad-discord-bot) that runs our container for image published to GCR.
+The last step will spin up a container for the new image for the [Cloud Run Service](https://console.cloud.google.com/run/detail/us-central1/tardsquad-discord-bot/metrics?project=tardsquad-discord-bot) that runs our container for the image published to GCR.
 * Head over to the production discord and try a command like `!version` and it should work!

 # Known Issues
-* Even though the Cloud Run revision is configured to only have one container active at once, on a new deploymet the old one will live on for a while.
-This means that for some moment of time, multiple instances of the bot-client will be conntected and thus one will multiple replies on commands.
-Cloud Run is designed for web services, not chat bots :).
+* Even though the Cloud Run revision is configured to only have one container active at once, on a new deployment, the old one will live on for a while.
+This means that for some moment of time, multiple instances of the bot-client will be connected and thus one will receive multiple replies to commands.
+Cloud Run is designed for web services, not chatbots :).